jiangyang5157/kotlin-android/router/README.md

 - Easy to use API's
 - Highly configurable by *Builder* or *DSL*
 - Built-in solution to support passing data to fragments
-- Built-in solution to avoid fragment transaction exception
+- Built-in solution to avoid fragment transaction exceptions
 - No XML configuration compared to *androidx.navigation*
 - AndroidX support